-In March 2008, TNC filed an application with the PUCT for an interim update of wholesale-transmission rates.
-The PUCT issued an order in May 2008 that provided for increased interim transmission rates for TNC, subject to review during the next TNC base rate case.
-This review could result in a refund if the PUCT finds that TNC has not prudently incurred the transmission investment.
-The FERC approved the new interim transmission rates in May 2008 which increased annual transmission revenues by \$4 million.
-TNC has not recorded any provision for refund regarding the interim transmission rates because management believes these new rates are reasonable and necessary to recover costs associated with new transmission plant.
-Management cannot predict the outcome of future proceedings related to the interim transmission rates.
-A refund of the interim transmission rates would have an adverse impact on net income and cash flows.
+In March 2008, TNC filed an application with the PUCT for an annual interim update of wholesale-transmission rates.
+The proposed new interim transmission rates are estimated to increase annual transmission revenues by \$4 million.
+In May 2008, the PUCT and the FERC approved the new interim transmission rates as filed.
+TNC implemented the new rates effective May 2008, subject to review during the next base rate case.
+This review could result in a refund if the PUCT finds that TNC has not prudently incurred the requested transmission investment.
+TNC has not recorded any provision for refund regarding the interim transmission rates because management believes these new rates are reasonable and necessary to recover costs associated with prudently incurred new transmission investment.
+A refund of the interim transmission rates impact on net income and cash flows.